Zai-shen/DwarfDash/README.md

 [x] Min.
 60 FPS and Framerate Independence (3 Points)
 	Also insured by Nvidia PhysX
 [x] Win/Lose Condition (3 Points)
-	Getting to the finish line / falling of platforms | getting catched by the cloud of death [x] Intuitive Controls (2 Points)
+	Getting to the finish line / falling of platforms | getting caught by the cloud of death [x] Intuitive Controls (2 Points)
 	W/A/S/D /R for reset
 [x] Intuitive Camera (2 Points)